Bridgy Fed

 • authed_as (str) – authenticated actor id who sent this activity

-• internal (bool) – whether to allow activity ids on internal domains
+• internal (bool) – whether to allow activity ids on internal domains, from opted out/blocked users, etc.

 Returns: